tlaerm/clapd/README.md

 Caching always introduces security risks because old credentials can be used to validate.

 -----
-clap, especially the BER encoding stuff, is based in part on work of Giovanni Cannata and contributors at https://github.com/cannatag/ldap3
+clapd, especially the BER encoding stuff, is based in part on work of Giovanni Cannata and contributors at https://github.com/cannatag/ldap3